IBM/merlin-docs/docs/guides/ide/debug.md

 	Features > Debug > Allow Breakpoints Everywhere > Allow setting breakpoints in any file

 **Question**: What is the JRE requirement for running the debug service?
-**Answer**: A Java 11 JRE is required to run IBM i Debug Service v3.0 on IBM i 7.3/7.4/7.5.
-A Java 17 JRE is required to run IBM i Debug Service v3.0 on IBM i 7.6.
+**Answer**: A Java 11 JRE is required to run IBM i Debug Service on IBM i below 7.6.
+A Java 17 JRE is required to run IBM i Debug Service on IBM i 7.6.
 You can use the **JAVA_HOME** environment variable to specify a runtime JRE.
 If **JAVA_HOME** is not set, the following runtime JREs will be used:

-    /QOpenSys/QIBM/ProdData/JavaVM/jdk11/64bit (for 7.3/7.4/7.5)
+    /QOpenSys/QIBM/ProdData/JavaVM/jdk11/64bit (IBM i below 7.6)
-    /QOpenSys/QIBM/ProdData/JavaVM/jdk17/64bit (for 7.6)
+    /QOpenSys/QIBM/ProdData/JavaVM/jdk17/64bit (IBM i 7.6)

 **Question**: How can I start IBM i Debug Service?
 **Answer**: You can start IBM i Debug Service using one of the following solutions: